 Sealy expects Optimum to increase sales from specialty mattresses and help it gain ground in a segment where the company is seeking to lift market share to 20 percent from 9 percent, Rogers said in an interview.

 The decline in value of KKR’s Sealy holdings has been partly offset by fees and dividends collected during its ownership.
-The firm and its limited partners were paid a $25 million transaction fee for the 2004 deal with Bain, according to the offering document (ZZ).
+The firm and its limited partners were paid a $25 million transaction fee for the 2004 deal with Bain, according to the offering document (ZZ:US).
 When Sealy went public, KKR and its investors were paid a $125 million special dividend from the proceeds.
 The document also disclosed an $11 million payment from Sealy to KKR and its investors to terminate a management- services contract.
 The firm and its clients have since collected $9.7 million from Sealy for consulting and other services, according to H Partners.

 Sealy must consider CEO candidates from other industries, H Partners said in last month’s letter.
 Rogers, who has worked at Sealy for 33 years, was picked in 2008 to follow David McIlquham, an 18-year company veteran and holdover from Bain’s ownership retained by KKR.